 Close Ended Questions

-Close ended questions are those that can be answered with ‘yes’, ‘no’ or with a short piece of specific information.
-The answer options are usually predetermined by the surveyor, and are most commonly multiple choice.
-These question types are intended to collect concise statistical data that can be easily analysed.
+Close ended questions can be answered with a short piece of information (usually from a list of answers.
+The most common form these take are multiple choice questions.
+They’re intended to collect concise statistical data that can be easily analyzed.

 - Do you like our service?

 - Did you expect this result?

 Think of these as different ‘tasks’ for respondents, where close ended questions need an answer selection and open questions require evaluation.

 These ‘tasks’ produce two different types of results; quantitative data (closed) and qualitative data (open).
 So, the one you need to choose depends on the set of results you’re looking for.

 You’ll want to use open questions when you need an explanation/ evaluation/ interpretation from a respondent.
 They’re useful for collecting answers and opinions you may not have anticipated when writing the question.

 It’s also important to understand when respondents will and won’t want to answer these types of questions.
 Although they give participants the means to share their thoughts and ideas, they also require more time and thought to answer.

 Asking too much of your respondents can be mentally taxing, and may negatively impact your overall completion rate.
 So, use these questions sparingly.